Linux kernel series: paths to memblock_double_array

 memblock_setclr_flag() is called by:

-• memblock_mark_mirror(): external function
+memblock_mark_mirror(): external functionmemblock_mark_nomap(): external functionmemblock_clear_nomap(): external function

 memblock_cap_memory_range()